 Things definitely change when solids get thrown into the mix!
 Every baby is different but you can follow some guidelines with feeding solids too.

 - There are varying opinions on what foods to start your baby on first.
 So talk with your baby’s pediatrician to decide what is best.
 You’ll want to start baby on about one teaspoon of food and then work their way up to one tablespoon twice a day.
 The most important part of feeding in the beginning is helping baby to learn what solid food is and how to eat it.
 They’ll get most of their nutrition from breastmilk or formula.

 - From 6-8 months old your baby will likely be eating about eight ounces of solid food in 2-3 meal times per day.

 - Between 8-12 months babies generally eat three square meals a day, gradually increasing the amount and variety of food.

 Remember, these are just guidelines and you should always consult your child’s pediatrician about specific dietary needs.

-After you set up your BlueSmart mia app you can simply speak into your BlueSmart mia device using the microphone feature to register your baby’s bottle feeding amount in the app.
+After you set up the app you can simply use your BlueSmart mia to track your baby’s bottle feeding amount in the app.
 To track your child’s solid food intake you can use the journal feature of the app.
 Both the bottle feeding tracker and the journal can be shared with anyone you choose, including your child’s pediatrician!